 There are lots of apps that you can use for automation and productivity throughout your day.
 Alongside other beneficial apps such as password managers, file sharing, cloud storage, server access apps, by adopting these apps and software programs, it can help you to make better use of your working hours.

 As we mentioned at the beginning, you can feel pretty lonely when you are working from home and this is why it’s important to keep communicating regularly with your colleagues.
 Effective communication is vital for any team and this is why you should keep your team updated about your progress throughout the day, and asking for help when you need it.

 Video conferencing through Skype and other video tools is the best way for virtual teams to communicate!
 Not only does this help you to communicate properly with your team, but it also helps to keep your team engaged with one and other.
 As a company, it’s also important to encourage communication across different teams.
 This helps to boost both the productivity and the mental health of your colleagues.

 7. Don’t Overwork Yourself

 One of the biggest challenges of working from home is how easy it is to overwork yourself.
 And although it’s great that you want to work and that you are clearly showing your motivation, working too much overtime can make you become less productive and develop job burnout.
+In fact, Sleep Advisor studies show that there are increased work hazards from individuals who sleep less and are more fatigued.
 Just like in any working environment, taking breaks is extremely important and significantly boosts your level of focus throughout the working day.
 Spending so many hours staring at your computer and phone screen is not good for anyone, so do your best to disconnect from both during breaks.

 To Sum Up